The Square Ring (Play of the Week): Reception

 The Birmingham Mail called Baker's performance a "remarkable transformation".
-The Daily Telegraph said it was "a tough uncomprising play" with "excellent performances".
+The Daily Telegraph said it was "a tough uncompromising play" with "excellent performances".

 Variety magazine thought it was a better adaptation of the play than the 1953 film version calling it:

 One of the best legit offerings yet to hit the commercial networks and provided punchy, if not entirely socko, entertainment ...
 A supremely professional job of plotting and characterization, the piece showed the fault on the small screen, of being overweight in its philosophizing and ruminating about the hopeless lot of boxers after age 29 or thereabouts...
 Acting champ was undoubtedly Thomas Heathcote as the punch-sodden Sailor; it was a fine performance that ducked all dangers of gimmicking by mannerism.
-Harry Landis was in Heathcote’s class... while Alan Bates jabbed in some telling work as the novice.
-If George Baker, as Docker, didn’t entirely succeed, that was scarcely his fault...Sean Connery came over competently ...
-Direction was smooth and unaffected, saving its “touches” for just the right moments.
+Harry Landis was in Heathcote's class... while Alan Bates jabbed in some telling work as the novice.
+If George Baker, as Docker, didn't entirely succeed, that was scarcely his fault...Sean Connery came over competently ...
+Direction was smooth and unaffected, saving its "touches" for just the right moments.